Glossary of California Probate Law Terms

 Escrow.
 Funds or property held by a third party in trust while the funds or property are the subject of a dispute.

 Heir.
-Someone who is entitled to property after a relative dies intestate, or without a legally valid will, under state probate law.
+Someone entitled to property after a relative dies intestate, or without a legally valid will, under state probate law.

 Holographic Will.
 A handwritten last will testament that does not have to follow the strict requirements of a legal will, if executed property.
 While California does allow holographic wills in probate, it is always better to execute a will with a qualified attorney to avoid challenges.
-You do not want the will to be rejected as legally invalid.
+You do not want the Court to reject the will as legally invalid.

 Intestate.
 The term used when a person dies without a will.
 The state of California will then determine which heir receives what intestate property based on state probate law.